guofoo/edwardtan.com/content/posts/makepad-build-commands.md

 # tags = ["post", "makepad"]
 +++

-Makepad is a cross-platform UI framework written in Rust.
+[Makepad](https://github.com/makepad/makepad) is a cross-platform UI framework written in Rust.
 It is in active development, but is already usable to build quick prototypes and simple (or even complicated UI) applications.

 One of the key features of the Makepad is its ability to simply, and quickly, build and run applications on multiple platforms, including MacOS, Windows, Linux, Android, iOS, and WebAssembly.

-Here are the current/latest instructions on how to build and run Makepad applications.
+Here are the current/latest instructions on how to build and run Makepad applications on the different platforms.

 ## Assumptions

 We will assume the following:
-Name of application: `New_App`
+Name of application: `Sample_App`

 It should be changed to any one of the existing example apps in the [*project-robius*](https://github.com/project-robius) repository.